{{ propApi.closeIcon }}

 {{ propApi.expandedIcon }} {{ propApi.collapsedIcon }}

-‘construction work that involves a risk of a person falling more than three metres’.
+High risk construction work includes construction work that involves a risk of a person falling more than three metres.

-Where high-risk construction activities will be required as part of building work, the Person Conducting a Business or Undertaking (PCBU) must in accordance with Regulation 299, before the activities commence, ensure that a risk assessment is carried out and that a Safe Work Method Statement (SWMS) for the proposed activity is prepared in consultation with the workers involved, and then made available for review as the work progresses.
+Where high-risk construction work will be required as part of building work, the Person Conducting a Business or Undertaking (PCBU) must, before the work commences, ensure that a Safe Work Method Statement (SWMS) for the proposed work is prepared in consultation with the workers involved, and then made available for review as the work progresses.

 Publication